Are you a student with a Bachelor’s degree from a university of applied sciences: ‘hbo’ in Dutch?

 - Gezondheid en Technologie (studieroute opleiding Verpleegkunde)

-In addition to your ‘hbo’ programme, our admissions board will take your secondary school diploma into consideration.
-The following two admission requirements also apply:
+In addition to your ‘hbo’ programme, the following two admission requirements also apply:

 You are expected to be competent in English at a level that is at least on a par with the skill set of a pre-university secondary school (‘vwo’) student in the Netherlands.
 All Master's courses at the University of Twente are taught in English.
 English-language books are also used in many courses.
 Please note that we do not provide language testing prior to admission; this is really your own responsibility.

-The second requirement concerns your skills in mathematics.
-If you have successfully completed your maths coursework at a level on a par with Maths A or B at Dutch ‘vwo’ or ‘havo’ B level (with an N&T or N&G profile), then your knowledge of mathematics should be sufficient for this programme.
-Otherwise, you will need to first take a mathematics refresher course and obtain a certificate proving that you have sufficient mathematics skills.
-You can choose from several organizations offering refresher courses for mathematics remediation, such as the James Boswell Institute in Utrecht, or the NHA (online course).
+If you have not successfully completed your maths coursework at a level on a par with Maths A or B at Dutch vwo level, we advise you to take a math (refresher) course.
+You can choose from several organisations offering these courses for mathematics remediation, such as the James Boswell Institute in Utrecht, or the NHA (online course).

-If you’re a student at Saxion University of Applied Sciences, you can take a refresher course offered there.
+If you are a Saxion student, you can take a refresher course offered there.
 Please be sure to choose the non-technical version of the course.
-For more information check the detailed website.
+For more information, please check Saxion's website (in Dutch).

 We know it can be tempting to put off important decisions.
 That being said, please be sure to register for the Master’s programme well in advance (at least two months before the pre-Master’s begins), so that we can inform you about your admission in plenty of time.
 You don’t need to have your Bachelor’s degree in order to register: you can submit it later, as long as we have it before the start of your programme.
 There are two options to start your pre-Master’s programme: